Esper89/Subnautica-TerrainPatcher/dist-readme.md

 To install Terrain Patcher, place the `TerrainPatcher` folder (containing `TerrainPatcher.dll`) in your `BepInEx/plugins` folder.
 To install a `.optoctreepatch` file manually, place it in the `TerrainPatcher/patches` folder.
-You can also place a terrain patch anywhere in the `BepInEx/plugins` folder or any subfolder and it will still be loaded.
+You can also place a terrain patch anywhere in the `BepInEx` folder or any subfolder and it will still be loaded.

 ## Configuration